-Students will:

-Communicate effectively, in oral and written forms, taking into consideration audience and purpose.

-Apply principles and methods of scientific inquiry and quantitative reasoning appropriate to their discipline.

-Use information, critical thinking, and the creative process to solve problems and reach conclusions.

-Use technology appropriate to their discipline.
+Students will: ☐ Communicate effectively, in oral and written forms, taking into consideration audience and purpose. ☐ Apply principles and methods of scientific inquiry and quantitative reasoning appropriate to their discipline. ☐ Use information, critical thinking, and the creative process to solve problems and reach conclusions. ☐ Use technology appropriate to their discipline.

-□ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.

-Program Learning Outcomes

-Complete this section for program-specific courses (e.g. those that share the same 4 letter designation as the academic program or satisfy requirements in related programs).
+☐ Describe the ways in which social, economic, or environmental sustainability depends on their own and the collective contributions of a diversity of ideas and people.
+Program Learning Outcomes Complete this section for program-specific courses (e.g. those that share the same 4 letter designation as the academic program or satisfy requirements in related programs).
 List the academic program(s) here and note which Student Learning Outcomes align to specific Programmatic Learning Outcomes.
 Please see the MCS Instructions for more details.

-Specify the Academic Program

-Paralegal A.S.

-PLO 1: Read and understand legal writing: met through reading course materials, and required primary and secondary source documents.

-and

-PLO 4: Proficiency of technology, both in general and in proprietary legal technology: legal technology met through assignments requiring the use of internet legal research sites; general technology is required to complete the asynchronous course and preparing legal documents using contemporary software.

-SLOs:

-- 1. Find and understand legal authority relating to search and seizure and the gathering and admissibility of evidence in the U.S. criminal justice system. - 2.
-Explain and apply the legal rules for interrogation and confession. - 3.
-Identify proper methods of labeling and storing evidence and initiating court testimony. - 4.
+Specify the Academic Program Paralegal Studies Certificate PLO 1: Read and understand legal writing: met through reading course materials, and required primary and secondary source documents. and PLO 4: Proficiency of technology, both in general and in proprietary legal technology: legal technology met through assignments requiring the use of internet legal research sites; general technology is required to complete the asynchronous course and preparing legal documents using contemporary software.
+SLOs: Find and understand legal authority relating to search and seizure and the gathering and admissibility of evidence in the U.S. criminal justice system.
+2. Explain and apply the legal rules for interrogation and confession.
+Identify proper methods of labeling and storing evidence and initiating court testimony.
 Describe how the constitution and case law applies, Fourth Amendment protections, and the exclusionary rule to protect due process rights.

-Criminal Justice A.A.S.

-PLO 3: Describe and explain the decisions of pertinent court cases and case law as it relates to the criminal and juvenile justice systems.

-SLO:

-4. Describe how the constitution and case law applies, Fourth Amendment protections, and the exclusionary rule to protect due process rights.

-SUNY General Education Outcomes N/A

-If this course assesses a SUNY GEN ED Outcome, check all that apply and indicate which course outcome(s) address each checked item:

-CRITICAL THINKING - Students will:

-- a. identify, analyze, and evaluate arguments as they occur in their own or others' work; and - b. develop well-reasoned arguments.

-□ INFORMATION MANAGEMENT - Students will:

-- a. perform the basic operations of personal computer use; - b. understand and use basic research techniques; and - c. locate, evaluate and synthesize information from a variety of sources.

-GENERAL EDUCATION CATEGORY - Area(s):

-For courses that are approved to meet one (or more) of the ten SUNY General Education categories, indicate which category the course fulfills, and which outcome(s) are aligned with the SUNY outcomes for that category:

-□ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education Outcomes.
+SUNY General Education Outcomes N/A If this course assesses a SUNY GEN ED Outcome, check all that apply and indicate which course outcome(s) address each checked item: □ CRITICAL THINKING - Students will: a. identify, analyze, and evaluate arguments as they occur in their own or others' work; andb. develop well-reasoned arguments. □ INFORMATION MANAGEMENT - Students will: a. perform the basic operations of personal computer use; b. understand and use basic research techniques; and c. locate, evaluate and synthesize information from a variety of sources. ☐ GENERAL EDUCATION CATEGORY - Area(s): For courses that are approved to meet one (or more) of the ten SUNY General Education categories, indicate which category the course fulfills, and which outcome(s) are aligned with the SUNY outcomes for that category: ☐ This course does not address any of the above Tompkins Cortland ILOs, PLOs, or SUNY General Education Outcomes.